 Calling a company the “Uber for [whatever]!” is just another way of saying “mobile, on-demand service for [whatever]!,” and we sifted through the dozens making this claim to find 10 that are useful to a guy with kids.
-Build a home screen folder with these venture-backed apps, and you’re a few taps and swipes away from completing a whole weekend’s worth of errands in minutes.
+Build a home screen folder with these venture-backed delivery services and apps for smartphones, and you’re a few taps and swipes away from completing a whole weekend’s worth of errands in minutes.

 Uber for Getting Anything Delivered

-Postmates: Who needs the Chili’s To Go window when there’s Postmates?
+There’s no better app like Postmates than… Postmates.
+Who needs the Chili’s To Go window when there’s Postmates?
 You place your order at a restaurant that typically doesn’t deliver and a Postmate picks it up and brings it to your house.
-They handle other deliveries on-demand too, like when you’re out of Pepto because you wanted your baby-.
+The app handles other deliveries on-demand too, like when you’re out of Pepto because you wanted your baby-.

 Uber For A Parking Space